PressForward/pressforward/notes.md

 -	What happens in a large database of posts?
 Can we split a query up in parts to prevent memory overflow?

 -	Error exists at `ln 702`.

+-	Slideshares do not provide good data for the readability to parse.
+The OG tags for descrip are pretty mediocure as well.